LowKit/PYnus/README.md

 This doesnt work lmao
 needs ursina
-songs must be .wav or .ogg
+,songs must be .wav or .ogg